-The parade start is at 4100 Chain Bridge Road, Fairfax, then loops around downtown Fairfax, along Chain Bridge Road, Main Street, University Drive, and Armstrong Street.
+The parade starts at 4100 Chain Bridge Road, then loops around downtown Fairfax, along Chain Bridge Road, Main Street, University Drive, and Armstrong Street.
+There are parking spaces at George Maso University, Woodson High School, and Fairfax United Methodist Church—all of which are serviced by a free shuttle bus that takes you closer to the parade route.

 Old-Fashioned Fireman's Day